Text Link

 EarthAcre is betting that project developers will pay a licensing fee to use the EarthAcre platform so that developers can pay individual landholders directly, generate higher-quality nature outcomes, and charge a premium for their projects.

-EarthAcre is in R&D stage, testing the model and seeking like-minded project developers as initial customers.
+EarthAcre is in early R&D stage, testing the model and seeking like-minded project developers as initial customers.

 Our Take